lurgioh/ARK-Server-Steam-/README.md

 ## 🚀 Final Configuration
 - Updated and upgraded all packages.
-- Installed essential utilities: `curl`, `wget`, `screen`, `unzip`.
+- Installed essential utilities (`curl`, `wget`, `screen`, `unzip`).
 - Installed **SteamCMD** for ARK server management.
 - Created a dedicated ARK server directory and downloaded the server files.

 ---

-## 🧩 Key Takeaways
+## 🧩 Installing AMP (Application Management Panel)
-- ⚙️ Running **headless Debian** significantly improves performance and stability.
-- 🧠 Learned advanced Linux privilege and user management (sudoers, root, user groups).
+After the ARK server was configured manually, **AMP** was installed to simplify management and automate tasks.

+### **What AMP Does**
+AMP (Application Management Panel) is a lightweight web-based interface for managing game servers, services, and applications.
+It handles:
-- 🔐 Strengthened understanding of secure server setup and SSH administration.
+- Game server installation and updates
-- 🧰 Improved problem-solving skills through multiple reinstalls and configuration recovery.
-- 🖥️ Gained hands-on experience building a reliable home game server from scratch.
+- Service monitoring
+- Scheduled backups and restarts
+- Easy configuration through a web UI

+### **Installation Summary**
+1. Added AMP repository and installed dependencies.
+2. Installed AMP using the official CubeCoders script.
+3. Configured a new **ARK: Survival Evolved instance** within AMP.
+4. Set resource limits, scheduled auto restarts, and verified successful startup through the web dashboard.
+5. Secured AMP with authentication and confirmed accessibility via local IP in browser (port 8080 by default).

+**Result:** AMP provided centralized management, logging, and streamlined configuration for the ARK server, improving efficiency and stability.

 ---

+## 🧠 Key Takeaways
+- ⚙️ Running **headless Debian** significantly improved performance and resource utilization.
+- 🧰 Troubleshot multiple Linux issues including privilege escalation, freezing terminals, and corrupted installations.
+- 🧠 Learned advanced privilege and service management (sudoers, systemctl, SSH, AMP).
+- 🔐 Strengthened understanding of secure and modular game server hosting.
+- 💡 Adapted quickly — switching from a Bluetooth to wired keyboard to regain BIOS control.
+- 🕹️ Gained real-world experience hosting and maintaining a production-style game server environment.

+---

 ## 📈 Future Improvements
-- Automate ARK startup with a `systemd` service.
+- Automate ARK startup through a `systemd` service integrated with AMP.
-- Add monitoring via **Grafana + Prometheus**.
+- Add monitoring via **Grafana + Prometheus** dashboards.
-- Implement offsite backups using `cron` jobs.
+- Implement offsite backups using `rsync` and cron jobs.
-- Enable secure remote access using **Tailscale** or **Cloudflare Tunnel**.
+- Set up **Tailscale** or **Cloudflare Tunnel** for secure remote management.

 ---

 ## 🏁 Final Thoughts
-This project involved several rounds of troubleshooting, OS reinstalls, and configuration refinement.
+This project involved multiple reinstalls, BIOS troubleshooting, network configuration, and service management learning.
-Despite multiple challenges — including freezing terminals, sudo permission errors, and corrupt media — the final result was a **stable, secure, and headless ARK dedicated server** optimized for continuous uptime and remote management.
+Despite recurring challenges — from keyboard issues and sudo errors to corrupt media — the end result is a **fully functional, secure, and headless ARK dedicated server** running on Debian 13 and managed through AMP.

-This project strengthened my **Linux administration, troubleshooting, and server deployment skills**, and stands as a great representation of persistence and real-world problem-solving in a home lab environment.
+This process strengthened my **Linux administration, troubleshooting, automation, and homelab deployment skills**, and showcases persistence, adaptability, and deep problem-solving in a real-world scenario.